How to get Licensed and Bonded

 Operating unlicensed can result in issues with the local or state government or authorities.
 Working without being bonded (and possibly insured) can result in you being financially liable if anything were to go wrong.
 Being bonded and licensed ensures that your business is covered and in the event that an emergency can protect you from devastating losses that can either cause severe financial issues for or the bankruptcy of your business.
 It’s your livelihood and it is absolutely worth protecting.

-For more information about getting bonded please feel free to reach out to us at Surety by NFP today to find which bonds will work for your business.
+For more information, and learn how to get licensed and bonded please feel free to reach out to us at Surety by NFP today to find which bonds will work for your business.